WSU-kduncan/cicd-egaeke/README.md

     Configure GitHub secrets:
         what credentials are needed: the DockerHub username as well as the DockerHub access token set secrets and secret names: the secrets are the DockerHub username and access token which are under the names DOCKER_HUB_USERNAME and DOCKER_HUB_ACCESS_TOKEN respectively.
 They are located within the GitHub repository in the secrets section.
+    Configure GitHub Workflow:
+        changed the mysite to ceg-3120-project6, and also replaced the username and token variables with the ones I used.
+I commited the changes, but it ended up not running because it was checking for commits on master branch, not main which I was one.
+I rectified that by changing the branch check from master to main.